- This product is made to order

 - Hand wash in cold water only

-- Designs imprinted using an advance heat sublimation technique
+- Designs imprinted using an advanced heat sublimation technique

 Neurons are masters of communication, transferring messages throughout your body – even when you’re not thinking about it.
 They make sure you can interact with the world, and that your body runs smoothly on the inside.